stanfordnlp/dspy/docs/docs/learn/evaluation/data.md

 # Data

 DSPy is a machine learning framework, so working in it involves training sets, development sets, and test sets.
 For each example in your data, we distinguish typically between three types of values: the inputs, the intermediate labels, and the final label.
 You can use DSPy effectively without any intermediate or final labels, but you will need at least a few example inputs.

-## How much data do I need and how do I collect data for my task?

-Concretely, you can use DSPy optimizers usefully with as few as 10 example inputs, but having 50-100 examples (or even better, 300-500 examples) goes a long way.

-How can you get examples like these?
-If your task is extremely unusual, please invest in preparing ~10 examples by hand.
-Often times, depending on your metric below, you just need inputs and not labels, so it's not that hard.

-However, chances are that your task is not actually that unique.
-You can almost always find somewhat adjacent datasets on, say, HuggingFace datasets or other forms of data that you can leverage here.

-If there's data whose licenses are permissive enough, we suggest you use them.
-Otherwise, you can also start using/deploying/demoing your system and collect some initial data that way.

 ## DSPy `Example` objects